tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 Acceptance gives clarity.
 Clarity gives focus.

+**Constraints as a productivity amplifier**
+- “Use the power of constraints”
+- Focus through boundaries, simplification

 ### **C. Your partner & community massively shape outcomes**

 > **“Your choice of partner is the most important economic decision you will make.”**